nikkirubinstein/ResGuides-Introductory-R-Workshop/content/09-control-flow.md

 <!--sec data-title="Challenge 3" data-id="ch3" data-show=true data-collapse=false ces-->

-Write a script that loops through the `healthData` data by illness level and prints  out whether the mean health measure is smaller or larger than 8 units.
-Hint: you may want to check out the functions na.rm(), is.na() and unique()
+Write a script that loops through the `titanic` data by passenger class and prints  out whether the mean Survived measure is smaller or larger than 0.5.
+Hint: you may want to check out the function unique().

 <!--endsec-->

 <!--sec data-title="Challenge 4" data-id="ch4" data-show=true data-collapse=false ces-->

-Modify the script from Challenge 4 to also loop over each study.
-This time print out whether the health measure is smaller than 5, between 5 and 8, or greater than 8.
+Modify the script from Challenge 4 to also loop over each sex.
+This time print out whether the Survived is smaller than 0.2, between 0.2 and 0.6, or greater than 0.6.

 <!--endsec-->